tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 Open the notebook and walk through the code, stopping for any questions.

-* After the data is loaded, we split the the data into training and testing sets.
+* After the data is loaded, we split the data into training and testing sets.

   ```python
   from sklearn.model_selection import train_test_split